How to Make an LLC: Everything You Need to Know

-When naming certain words have been prohibited for use within the name such as city, corporation, incorporated, bank or insurance.
-Those labels have a business law meaning attached to it with accompanying rules, penalties or fees.
+- Certain words are prohibited for use within the name, such as “city”, “corporation”, “incorporated”, “bank”, or “insurance”.
+These labels have a business law meaning attached to it, with accompanying rules, penalties, or fees.

-Business name domains can become bought and sold.
-Make an offer.
-Also, consider how the name will work as a logo when art and design works upon it.
+Business name domains can be bought and sold, so if there is a name that you are after, make an offer.
+Also, consider how the name will work as a logo when art and design work is incorporated.
 Names of businesses when successful can become a trademark.

-Filing fees in most state remain reasonable and list as around $100.
-Some states include an annual tax such as California’s franchise tax set at $800.
+Filing fees in most states remain reasonable and are listed at around $100.
+Some states include an annual tax such as California’s franchise tax, and this is set at $800.
 Check with the state if it has required annual reporting fees.
-If the LLC has more than one owner list those names as members on the form.
+If the LLC has more than one owner, list those names as members on the form.
 Two ways exist to handle such.

 All the LLC owners can prepare and sign the articles of organization, or they may pick one person to represent them and have them sign it.
-The title “registered agent” or a “agent for service of process” notifies all who receive the legal papers for the group.
-Expect to receive the articles of organization in most states that require it about 10 to 20 days.
+The title “registered agent” or an “agent for service of process” notifies all who receive the legal papers for the group.
+Expect to receive the articles of organization in about 10 to 20 days.

-Some states such as New York, require the business to provide a publication that it exists.
-Posting in the local newspaper several times fulfills the requirement and involves a simple statement of the intention to form a LLC.
-After publication submit an affidavit of the publication to a filing office.
+After filing legal papers, begin to explore the LLC as a business.
+Some states such as New York. require the business to provide a publication that it exists.
+Posting in the local newspaper several times fulfills the requirement and involves a simple statement of the intention to form an LLC.
+After publication, submit an affidavit of the publication to a filing office.
 Now find the time to create the list of rights and responsibilities the company will operate with.
-State law does not require it but if more than one person lists as owner clarity will become needed on how to operate.
+State law does not require it but if more than one person is listed as owner, clarity will become needed on how to operate.